awsdocs/amazon-chime-sdk-developer-guide/doc_source/initiate-transcription.md

 }
 ```

-This example shows how to star live transcription with Amazon Transcribe Medical\.
+This example shows how to start live transcription with Amazon Transcribe Medical\.

 ```
 POST /meetings/meetingId/transcription?operation=start HTTP/1.1